rscott-rocket/rexx/README.md

 These programs typically run unauthorized, problem state and in the key of the caller.

 Sample JCL to assemble and link can be found in the asmlink.txt file

+List of functions :

+JOBVAR    Provide current job related values in a similar fashion to IBM MVSVAR and SYSVAR